timdorr/tesla-api/docs/vehicle/commands/doors.md

 ## POST `/api/1/vehicles/{id}/command/door_lock`

 Locks the doors to the car.
-Retracts the handles on the S and X, if they are extended.
+Retracts the handles on the S, if they are extended.

 ### Response